- Paul Burns, Executive Director

 taylor @ vpirg.org (802) 223-5221 ext.
 17

-Taylor Johnson is taking part in the VPIRG Fellows program, which trains recent college graduates in the skills of grassroots organizing and advocacy through a two-year organizing placement, including a leadership role on our summer door canvass.
-Before joining VPIRG’s year-round staff, Taylor spent three summers as a part of the summer outreach program, the last two as an assistant director.
+Taylor is a field organizer for VPIRG.
+Taylor has spent four summers as a part of the summer outreach program – most recently as the canvass director.
+Taylor completed the 2-year Fellows Program with VPIRG, during which he worked as a field organizer and directed VPIRG’s summer canvass to all-time record-breaking success.
 With VPIRG he has organized to close Vermont Yankee, expand clean energy and update the bottle bill.
 He also worked with Toxics Action Center on chemical reform and the Vermont League of Conservation Voters on their Vote Green Gov campaign.
-Taylor recently graduated from the University of Vermont with a bachelor’s degree in Political Science and a minor in history.
+Taylor graduated from the University of Vermont with a bachelor’s degree in Political Science and a minor in history.
 His family lives in Rochester, VT.